By: Genesis Villanueva, Physical Therapist JOI Rehab

 Often as a physical therapist, I am asked, is heat good for a broken bone?
 The application of heat depends on the stage of healing of the bone, and the status of the surrounding soft tissue.

 What are the stages of healing for a broken bone?

 - Acute inflammation and increased swelling and effusion in the site of injury mark the initial stage of healing.
 This occurs at onset of injury, and generally lasts for about 1-3 weeks.
-Blood is shunted towards the site, carImage of the lower leg
+Blood is shunted towards the site, carImage of Is Heat Good for a Broken Bone

 rying inflammatory chemicals, which initiates healing in the area of the broken bone.
 It is in this stage that it is highly advised against applying heat to affected area, as excessive swelling can cause increased pain and other complications.